 The information is to be disclosed in such a manner that it becomes available to the general public promptly and in a non-discriminatory manner.
-The information is to be submitted simultaneously to the Marketplace, as well as to the Swedish Securities Council.
+The information is to be submitted simultaneously to the Stock Exchange, as well as to the Swedish Securities Council and the Financial Supervisory Authority.